terraform-ibm-modules/terraform-ibm-icd-postgresql/solutions/standard/DA-types.md

 **3. WAL Settings.
 [Learn more](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration&interface=cli#wal-settings).**

 - `archive_timeout`: Forces a switch to the next WAL file if no new file has been generated within the specified time.
 Useful for ensuring regular WAL archiving. (default: `1800`)
 - `wal_level`: Sets the level of information written to the WAL.
-Higher levels, like replica or logical, are required for replication and logical decoding. (default: `replica`)
+Higher levels, like hot_standby or logical, are required for replication and logical decoding. (default: `hot_standby`)
 - `max_replication_slots`: Specifies the maximum number of replication slots, which are used for streaming replication and logical decoding. (default: `10`)
 - `max_wal_senders`: Determines the maximum number of concurrent WAL sender processes for streaming replication.
 Increasing this allows more standby servers to connect. (default: `12`)